 In 1940, Patons of England were the first to publish an Aarn pattern supplied by a store in Galway.
 Vogue published one in 1956.
 In response to the growing demand for Aarn sweaters as a souvenir for Ireland tourists as well as a statement item for modern fashion forward men and women, knitting by hand and machine has become its own economic leg on the Aarn Islands besides farming, fishing, and tourism.
 Today the famous Aarn cable knit sweaters are also knitted from cashmere, alpaca, silk, cotton and other yarns.
 You name it.
 And of course, there are many “mock” fishermen or cable knit sweaters that just have the knitting technique in common with the Aarn fishermen cable knit sweater and never saw the Aarn Islands.

 The photo above shows one of these mock cable knit sweaters.
 I wish I could afford a real Aarn cable knit sweater, but I am allergic to wool 😉 .
-You can find other examples how to style a cable knit sweater, how to wear a cable knit sweater with a long skirt and how to wear a cable knit sweater with winter shorts at these links.
+You can find other examples of how to style a cable knit sweater in general (guide), and how to wear a long leather skirt with it and how to wear shorts with it at these links.

 Do you have a cable knit sweater?
 How do you style it?

 © 2013-2020 Nicole Mölders | All rights reserved